aljedaxi/zettel/pages/sein_und_zeit.md

 > so the meaning of being must already be available to us in some way [25]
 ## being, in being prior to the realm of entities, cannot be understood by tracing the chain of causality through entities
 ### something about form and energy; being is that which is being reformatted, and thence cannot be found in the formations and reformations
+logical leap, we don't know what being is yet
+##